mikabytes/cv/experience.md

 This project provided valuable hands-on experience in:

 -   Full-stack development: Designed and coded a PWA (Service Worker + Web Components) for remote control from anywhere in the world.
-- Embedded systems: Designed and manufactured custom PCBs using EasyEDA and JLCPCB for hardware control.
+-   Embedded systems: Designed and manufactured custom PCBs using EasyEDA, KiCAD, and JLCPCB for hardware control.
 -   High availability infrastructure: Implemented an automatic failover system with a native data center based on Kubernetes, Ceph, and MetalLB, ensuring continuous operation.
+-   Experience with Rust on the ESP32-S3 platform

 ## Lead Developer